 All other purchased loans are graded by management at the time of purchase.
 The grade on these purchased loans is reviewed regularly as part of the ongoing assessment of such loans.
-To the extent that current information indicates it is probable that the Company will not be able to collect all amounts according to the contractual terms thereof, such loan is considered in the determination of the required level of ALLL and may result in an allowance allocation or a charge-off.
+To the extent that current information indicates it is nis line represents in a tinn and will not print probable that the Company will not be able to collect all amounts according to the contractual terms thereof, such loan is considered in the determination of the required level of ALLL and may result in an allowance allocation or a charge-off.